 This happens in a repeating loop for a time, doing a second, third, or however many drafts you feel you need to do.
 Of course, you might only do one, and I would think doing four or more is excessive.
 (Note that I consider a draft to be a complete reworking of a manuscript–if you rework the same chapter or paragraph over and over in one run through, that is still just one draft.)
 Personally, I find at least two drafts are usually necessary–one to get my ideas down on paper and the second to organize the presentation of those ideas and then doing rewrites to make sure it all flows well.
 Sometimes I work with an outside reader in that process, but usually I don’t.

 Once I have the ideas in the right order and feel good about the overall voice, flow, and tone of the manuscript, I consider it “final.”
 Of course, it’s not really the final draft because that’s when I have other editors look at it who will make corrections and changes and may even send it back to me for clarifications or with ideas about redoing certain sections.
-I call it final though because at some point you have to call the baby born and release her into the hands of the doctor and nurses to make sure she is ready to bring home.
+Substantive editors, for examples, are the ones who take a look at your “final” draft, hone it into something more sellable, and then send it back to your to get it ready for line-by-line editing.
+They can literal turn straw into gold.
+At some point, you have to call the baby born and release her into the hands of the doctor and nurses to make sure she is ready to bring home.
+Substantive editors can be a lot like midwives.
+(For more on the different roles editors can play, see The 7 benefits of good editors (part one).)

 6) Editing the manuscript (copyediting and proofreading)